B612-Asteroid-Institute/quivr/README.md

  - Relatively uniform performance due to a no-copy orientation
  - Immutable data, allowing multiple views at very fast speed

-This is what Quiver's Tables try to provide.
+This is what Quivr's Tables try to provide.

 ## Installation